 Finite Volume Method is one of several numerical methods that can be used to solve complex problems and is the dominant method used today.
 As the name implies, it takes a complex problem and breaks it down into a finite number of simple problems.
 A continuous structure theoretically has an infinite number of simple problems, but finite volume analysis approximates the behavior of a continuous structure by analyzing a finite number of simple problems.
 "Finite volume" refers to the small volume surrounding each node point on a mesh.
 In the finite volume method, volume integrals in a partial differential equation that contain a divergence term are converted to surface integrals, using the divergence theorem.
-These terms are then evaluated as fluxes at the surfaces of each finite volume.
-Because the flux entering a given volume is identical to that leaving the adjacent volume, these methods are conservative.
+These terms are then evaluated as fluxes at the surfaces of each finite volume, these methods are conservative.
 Another advantage of the finite volume method is that it is easily formulated to allow for unstructured meshes.
 An accurate assessment of all boundary conditions also must be made because the accuracy of this method will be dependent on this assumption.
 Finite volume methods also are widely used and highly successful in computing solutions to conservation laws, such as those occurring in fluid dynamics.
 The most compelling feature of the finite volume method is that the resulting solution satisfies the conservation of quantities such as mass, momentum, energy, and species.
 This is exactly satisfied for any control volume as well as for the whole computational domain and for any number of control volumes.
 Even a coarse grid solution exhibits exact integral balances.
 Basically there are three steps in finite volume analysis: